ppy/osu-wiki/wiki/Skinning_Tutorial/osu!catch/en.md

 ### Shared elements

-Some interface elements are used in osu!catch:
+The following elements are used with other parts of osu!:

 -   scorebar and all its files
 -   score numbers
 -   combo numbers
 -   inputoverlay-background and -key
 -   hit bursts from osu!standard for the ranking panel

 ## Playfield design